SkateCodeN/RecipesApp/README.md

 where we want to take this, we need an MVP drawn out

 -We need to create a suggester that takes a random numbe of recipes

+4/21/2025
+-I have been creating recipes with some descriptions